skienzmatishun/rippreport/content/p/backstory-podcast-no-92-a-vintage-year/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County bosses burned through thirty-two million taxpayer dollars for empty land while judges trampled civil rights in court.
+We track down the paper trail behind the Mabel Amos Trust scandal and the ethics officials ignoring blatant corruption.
+Watch Backstory Podcast bring you the dirty details that local newspapers are afraid to publish.
 ---
 192,939,490 SARS-COV-2 cases confirmed worldwide with a total of 4,140,700 deaths; with 34,316,321cases in the USA with 610,387 deaths.